VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   such as `trace_id`, `user_id` and `ip`.
 - VictoriaLogs supports multitenancy - see [these docs](#multitenancy).
 - VictoriaLogs supports out-of-order logs' ingestion aka backfilling.
+- VictoriaLogs supports live tailing for newly ingested logs.
+See [these docs](https://docs.victoriametrics.com/victorialogs/querying/#live-tailing).
-- VictoriaLogs provides a simple web UI for querying logs - see [these docs](https://docs.victoriametrics.com/victorialogs/querying/#web-ui).
+- VictoriaLogs provides web UI for querying logs - see [these docs](https://docs.victoriametrics.com/victorialogs/querying/#web-ui).

 VictoriaLogs is at the Preview stage now.
 It is ready for evaluation in production and verifying the claims given above.
 It isn't recommended to migrate from existing logging solutions to VictoriaLogs Preview in general cases yet.